chanzuckerberg/czgenepi/DEV_ENV.md

 To update the dev env to reflect changes to [src/ts/package.json](src/ts/package.json) or [src/py/Pipfile](src/py/Pipfile), run `make local-sync`

 ### Update Dev Data
-The dev environment is initialized with AWS Secrets/S3 data in the [src/py/scripts/setup_dev_data.sh](src/py/scripts/setup_dev_data.sh) script, as well as DB data from [src/py/database_migrations](src/py/database_migrations).
-To add more data, modify these scripts and run `make local-init` to reload the dev environment's data stores.
+The dev environment is initialized with AWS Secrets/S3 data in the [src/py/scripts/setup_dev_data.sh](src/py/scripts/setup_dev_data.sh) script, as well as DB migrations from [src/py/database_migrations](src/py/database_migrations).
+To add more data or run migrations, modify these scripts and run `make local-init` to reload the dev environment's data stores.

 ### Make targets for managing dev: